 The following information below comes from the Classroom Section of the Implementation Manual from MDE and forms developed by Oakland Schools.
-To see the full verbiage from the Implementation Manual, click here.
+Full verbiage from the,

 Sub-recipients may send copies of transcripts and other credentials to Oakland Schools before hiring staff to insure that they comply with the requirements